WHAT IS SPEECH?

 If you are concerned about any aspect of your child’s speech and language development, talk to a Speech Therapist or CONTACT US today!
 DON’T WAIT!
 We know that early assessment and intervention is the best approach to ensuring your child reaches their communication potential – whatever that may be! www.giantleaps.nz

-AUTHOR - Anna Keno, Speech-Language Therapist (BSLT, MNZSTA) GIANT LEAPS Speech Company
+Published by - Anna Keno, Speech and Language Therapist (BSLT, MNZSTA, ASB, ATCL) GIANT LEAPS Speech Company